 A new Swedish research study on car brand, gender and personality by Magnus Roos, Design Psychologist at Veryday, shows that both personality and gender have an effect on your choice of car.
-While previous studies have focused on exploring the brand’s personality, this study claims that things we surround ourselves with are a part of our identity and investigates whether the personality is relevant to the likelihood of owning a particular car brand.

 We wanted to examine the relationship between the brand and the personality at a deeper level and used personality tests.
 The results of the study indicate that personality has a certain impact on people’s choice of car brand.

 Magnus Roos, Researcher and Design Psychologist at Veryday